Plant Powered: Welcome to Veganism 2.0

 Have you noticed veganism has changed?
-No longer seen as something more radical than vegetarianism, veganism in 2017 felt more inclusive, with shops, restaurants and food producers all moving to offer more mainstream vegan options.
+No longer seen as something more radical than vegetarianism, welcome to veganism 2.0, where in 2017 felt more inclusive, with shops, restaurants and food producers all moving to offer more mainstream vegan options.

 And Australia is helping to lead the pack, with the Sydney Morning Herald noting our country is the third fastest growing vegan market in the world.
 According to Euromonitor International, Australia’s vegan packaged food industry is worth $136 million.
 The market researcher believes by 2020 it will hit $215 million.

 One of those brands who has noticed the change towards a more mainstream acceptance of eating no dairy, meat, fish, eggs or anything else derived from animals, is Pukka Herbs— a Naturally Good exhibitor and multi-million dollar company recently bought by Unilever.

 “Where veganism used to be considered extreme and extraordinary, and was entirely founded in objecting to cruelty, now a large number of the more recent vegan converts seem to be making the choice for health reasons as well,” says Natasha Lewis, Managing Director of Organic Trader, who represents Pukka Herbs in Australia.

 “The stigma around the extremeness of the choice seems to have almost completely diminished, bringing it and the related products slowly but surely into the mainstream.”